klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/admin.md

 ```

-## admin_importChain
+## admin_importChain <a id="admin_importchain"></a>

-The `importChain` administrative method imports an exported chain from file into node.
-This only works if no chain already exists: it does not delete any existing data.
+The `importChain` is an administrative method that imports an exported chain from a file into a node.
+This method imports only blocks that haven't existed in a Klaytn node.
+This method does not delete any data of the existing chain.

 | Client  | Method invocation            |
 | :-----: | ---------------------------- |